will-rowe/artic-tools/README.md

 ### source

-You need CMake, HTSlib and a C++17 compiler.
+You need CMake, Boost, HTSlib and a C++17 compiler.
 To download and install `artic-tools` run:

 ```
 git clone --recursive https://github.com/will-rowe/artic-tools.git